Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Experiments

-{\bf Transfer to downstream tasks.} Tables~\ref{tab:object_detection} and \ref{tab:instance_segment} show the performance of our proposed component when transferred to down-stream tasks of object detection and segmentation on MS-COCO~\cite{lin2014microsoft} dataset using Mask-RCNN~\cite{he2017mask}.
+{\bf Transfer to downstream tasks.} Table~\ref{tab:object_detection} shows the performance of our proposed component when transferred to down-stream tasks of object detection and segmentation on MS-COCO~\cite{lin2014microsoft} dataset using Mask-RCNN~\cite{he2017mask}.
 We compared against two other backbones, Resnet-101 (Res101-C4) pre-trained on Imagenet and GloRE (Res101-GCNET)~\cite{chen2019graph} pre-trained on COCO-Stuffs-10K on semantic segmentation task.
-As can be observed from Table~\ref{tab:object_detection} and \ref{tab:instance_segment}, SGR outperforms both on object detection and instance segmentation tasks.
+As can be observed from Table~\ref{tab:object_detection}, SGR outperforms both on object detection and instance segmentation tasks.
 This demonstrates that the more semantically interpretable and diverse token representations allow us to learn richer features that are broadly more useful and transferable.
 Note that these downstream tasks require the ability to discern multiple instances and the instance-centric nature of the way our SGR aggregates information allows us to achieve this improved performance.
 This is further highlighted when compared against the model transferred from GloRE~\cite{chen2019graph} which also aggregates features into multiple tokens and reasons between them but the tokens lack any semantic coherence.
+Furthermore, as can be observed from the Table~\ref{tab:object_detection}, when we do not supervise the tokens the performance on downstream tasks drastically drops.

-\paragraph{Ablation Studies.}The last row of Tables ~\ref{tab:object_detection} and \ref{tab:instance_segment} further highlights the importance of our approach of supervising tokens to aggregate semantically meaningful regions.
-As shown in those tables, when we train our SGR model on COCO-Stuffs-10K without using token supervision, the performance on downstream tasks drastically drops.
-Table~\ref{tab:Ablation} shows the semantic segmentation performance of our method on a different backbone (Resnet-50) and the corresponding class and instance semantics and diversity.
-As can be observed, even when we use a weaker backbone, our model can retain the semantics on both class and instance-level reasonably well and produces diverse tokens.
-We further report the performance of SGR when the tokens are not supervised to be semantically meaningful.
-Not only does the semantic segmentation performance deteriorate, but the tokens are no longer semantically meaningful (as expected).
+{\bf Ablation Studies.} Table~\ref{tab:Ablation} highlights the importance of each of our components.
+As observed, when we do not supervise the tokens using mask losses, both the accuracy and semantic interpretability of tokens drop.
+This highlights the importance of semantically meaningful intermediate representations for better accuracy.
+We also observe that cosine similarity loss plays an important role in ensuring both token diversity and segmentation accuracy.
+Applying our losses over graph convolutions (instead of transformer encoder) allow it to have semantically meaningful tokens but the overall accuracy drops.
+Lastly we ablated importance of the two positional embeddings used.
+The x-y embedding is crucial to obtain object-centric tokens since it encodes spatial information.
+Similarly, the centroid embedding improves the accuracy.